-Our Cotswold holiday cottages are rurally located in the village of Broadway in the Cotswolds Area of Outstanding Natural Beauty.
-Situated in the grounds of The Manor House in West End, our cottages are just a few minutes’ walk from the centre of the village.
+Our Cotswold holiday cottages are rurally located in West End, the oldest area of the village of Broadway in the Cotswolds National Landscape.
+Situated in the grounds of The Manor House, our cottages are just a few minutes’ walk from the centre of the village.
 The cottages are open all year round and offer well appointed holiday accommodation for 2-4 guests.

 Many of Broadway’s buildings, including the Manor House where are our Cotswold holiday cottages are located, date back to the 16th century.
 By the turn of the 17th century, Broadway had become a busy staging post en-route from Worcester to London as coaches had to harness extra horses for the long pull up Fish Hill.
-It was at this time that many inns and hostelries opened along the High Street including the famous Lygon Arms.
+It was at this time that many inns and hostelries opened along the High Street including the famous Lygon Arms Hotel – a great place to enjoy lunc, afternoon tea or dinner.

 Our Cotswold holiday cottages are an ideal base for exploring the village and other areas of the Cotswolds.
 Stratford-upon-Avon, Cheltenham Spa, Worcester, Oxford and Bath are all within easy access.
 We have an abundance of information leaflets detailing all you need to know about local attractions in Broadway and throughout the Cotswolds so that our guests can plan their visit at leisure.
 Broadway Tourist Information Centre, located in Russell Square in the centre of the village, is open throughout the year (closed Christmas Eve until February half term).